amillard/tax_myPHAGE/README.md

   --install             Use this option to download and install the databases.
 (Default is False)

 Executable options, if not in PATH:
-  --blastcmd BLASTCMD   Path to the blastn executable (default: blastcmd) --blastn BLASTN       Path to the blastn executable (default: blastn) --makeblastdb MAKEBLASTDB
+  --blastcmd BLASTDBCMD   Path to the blastn executable (default: blastdbcmd) --blastn BLASTN       Path to the blastn executable (default: blastn) --makeblastdb MAKEBLASTDB
                         Path to the blastn executable (default: makeblastdb)